 CMMC is being phased in over several years and all DoD contract awards will require some level of CMMC certification by October 1, 2025.

-Washington University is currently working to meet CMMC level 3 certification requirements in a secure data enclave.
+Washington University is currently working to meet CMMC certification requirements in a secure data enclave called the WUSTL-SEn.